What Happens When Family Members Do Not Provide Life Insurance Policy Details?

 Family members including Mums and Dads, who are unaware of whether a deceased had a life insurance policy, can take several steps to find out.
 Calling the current or former employer should reveal whether the individual had a group life policy.

-By contacting the insurance company, a family member can find out whether this was converted to an individual policy.
+A family member can contact the insurance company to find out whether this was converted to an individual policy.
 Reviewing cancelled checks and bank statements from at least the past year may reveal whether a check or electronic payment was made to a life insurance company.

 Prospective beneficiaries should also contact creditors to inquire whether the deceased had credit or mortgage life insurance.

 If it can be found, the mortgage insurance bill may also prove the existence of a mortgage life insurance policy.
-If the funeral was prepaid, the local funeral home might have a copy of the policy.
+The local funeral home might have a copy of the policy if the funeral was prepaid.
 The Unclaimed Asset Register or Association of Financial Mutuals may also be able to help locate an insurance policy.